MileHacker Logo

 • Komachi-dori features numerous souvenir shops, local eateries, and boutiques.
 Little local stores abound.

-• Artisan Workshops and Crafts: Many small shops offer local crafts, pottery, and artisanal products.
+• Artisan Workshops and Crafts: Many small shops sell local crafts, pottery, and handmade goods.

 • Look for Kamakura-bori, a traditional carved and lacquered wooden craft unique to the area.
 These items make meaningful souvenirs.